zachvalenta/notes-sw/svc/design-patterns.md

 Dependency Injection: Inversion of control
 > Can sometimes replace patterns like Singleton and Factory by handling object lifecycles and dependencies.
+> As a general rule of thumb, each layer uses the directly underlying layer to access and interact with the data.
+As an example, the commands package will not directly use the bug or repository package.
+It will request the data from the cache layer and go from there.
+Of course, the commands package will ultimately use types defined in the lower level package like Bug, but retrieving and changing the data has to go through the cache layer to ensure that bugs are properly deduplicated in memory. https://github.com/git-bug/git-bug

 https://www.openmymind.net/Dependency-Injection-In-Go/
 * https://github.com/hynek/svcs/ https://svcs.hynek.me/en/stable/ https://www.youtube.com/watch?v=d1elMD9WgpA